Google's Chromecast is the best one yet—can it finally beat Roku and Apple?

 The Google Chromecast ecosystem has always offered excellent value—even the more expensive Chromecast Ultra was a bargain compared to other HDR-ready streaming devices when it debuted.
 The market has changed quite a bit, with Roku and Amazon both offering 4K- and HDR-ready streaming devices for well under $75.

-The Chromecast with Google TV starts at just $49.99, which puts it right in line with Amazon's Fire TV Stick 4K (also $49.99) the Roku Streaming Stick+ (also $49.99) and the Roku Streaming Stick 4K (even cheaper).
-All support 4K and HDR (though Dolby Vision is notably missing on the cheaper Roku devices).
-The only cheaper 4K streamer is the Roku Premiere, though its remote lacks voice search so we consider it in a different tier.
+The Chromecast with Google TV starts at just $49.99, which puts it right in line with Amazon's Fire TV Stick 4K (also $49.99) and the Roku Streaming Stick 4K (even cheaper).
+All support 4K and HDR (including Dolby Vision).

 In truth, all of these devices are very similar.
 There are minor differences, but how much they sway you in one direction or another mostly comes down to personal preference.
 If you like Android, the Google Chromecast is clearly a better value.
 If you like Alexa, go with Amazon.
-If you prefer Roku's superior remote, the Roku optins both make good sense.
+If you prefer Roku's superior remote, the Roku Streaming Stick 4K is the clear winner.
 At the very least, you're paying about the same, whatever your preferences.

 What We Don't Like